-Inability to generate viable business ideas and instead resort to replicating exactly other people’s ideas is a disease among Ugandans.
+Inability to generate viable business ideas and instead resort to replicating precisely other people’s opinions is a disease among Ugandans.
 It’s also a reason why businesses crop up and fail within a short time.
 They don’t come up with unique products or services.

-Yes, we can all be into the business of engraving, boda boda transport and others.
-But how different are your products or services from the products offered by other businesses?
-What’s that unique element that will bring you customers?
-That’s what is lacking and a reason to your failure to succeed in business and in life.
+Yes, we can all be into the business of engraving, boda-boda transport and others.
+But how different are your products or services from the products offered by others?
+What’s that unique element that will attract customers to you?
+That’s what is lacking and a reason for your failure to succeed in business and life.

 #19 – Bossiness

-There is an increasing number of youth who feel bossy.
-They have a feeling and behavior of controlling other people and situations that they find themselves in.
+There is an increasing number of youths who feel bossy.
+They have a feeling and behaviour of controlling other people and situations that they find themselves in.
 These young men pose a lot as they walk pretending to be someone they are not, with their arms spreading all over while bending or ballooning the body like weightlifters.

 #20 – Working to please others

-One of the biggest bad behaviours many Ugandans possess is working to please others.
-They don’t know that when they try to make others happy, it sometimes drains their mental health and causes them to lose focus of their goals.
+One of the most prominent bad behaviours many Ugandans possess is working to please others.
+They don’t know that when they try to make others happy, it sometimes drains their mental health and causes them to lose focus on their goals.

 For instance, I cannot opt to attend a wedding meeting when I have customers’ jobs at hand just because I want a friend to be happy.
-But most people spend big sums of money to please others on occasions like weddings, birthday parties, etc… What do you think?
+But most people spend significant sums of money to please others on occasions like weddings, birthday parties, etc. What do you think?

 #21 – Thinking that God will help you without helping yourself

 Many people are brainwashed to believe that miracles can happen without their effort.
-I regard that as empty thinking.
-While faith is important to human beings and we all know that there is God, it’s deceptive to believe that good things will come your way through miracles.
+I regard that as negative thinking.
+While faith is essential to human beings and we all know that there is God, it’s deceptive to believe those good things will come your way through miracles.
 As you pray, also get something to do, or else you live to suffer throughout your lifetime.
 God helps those who help themselves.

 #22 – Not abiding by the law

 Many Ugandans, especially the youth, don’t abide by the law.
 They commit crimes that lead them to danger.
 Sometimes, it’s because they get into bad groups that influence them to break the law.
 The law is not for the President.
 It’s for all of us.
-Laws help us to live harmoniously.
-If you want to succeed in life, you must comply with the legislation.
+Government laws help us to live harmoniously.
+If you want to succeed in your endeavours, you must comply with the legislation.

 - Fines.
-The most obvious consequence is the possibility of being fined for breaking the law.
-For instance, driving recklessly or when you are drunk leads to heavy fines.
+The most straightforward consequence is the possibility of being fined for breaking the law.
+For instance, driving recklessly or when you are drunk leads to hefty fines.

 - Imprisonment.
-Criminality has led many youth into prison.
+Criminality has led many youths into prison.
 Being in prison stops you from achieving your developmental goals.

 - Loss of reputation.
-A person who commits crime runs the risk of losing reputation and credibility.
-If you lose them, you cannot succeed in what you do because people will less likely build trust in you.
+A person who commits crime runs the risk of losing his status and credibility.
+And as a result, you cannot succeed in what you do because people will less likely build trust in you.

 - Loss of a job.
 Some crimes may lead you to loss of a job or inability to get employed.

 - Loss of time and productivity.
-You lose a lot of useful time and productivity when you are at the police, in court or in prison.
+You lose a lot of valuable time and productivity when you are at the police, in court or prison.

 #23 – Complacency

-Complacency is a feeling of satisfaction with oneself or one’s achievements.
-This is so common among Ugandans and one of the bad habits.
+Complacency is that feeling of satisfaction with oneself or one’s achievements.
+It’s so common among Ugandans and one of the bad habits.
 If your father has a lot of money, for example, that money is not yours.
 You shouldn’t become complacent because one day he’ll die and live you to live your own life.
 Will you manage?

 #24 – Expecting immediate results

-Many youth expect immediate results when they start something, like starting a business.
-For instance, a young girl gets into a relationship with a man, but in a very short time she wants a car, a house and many other things from him.
-That’s expecting too much in a very short time.
+Many youths expect immediate results when they start something, like starting a business.
+For instance, a young girl gets into a relationship with a man, but in a short time, she wants a car, a house and many other things from him.
+That’s expecting too much in a short time.

 One starts a business and expects to get quick returns.
-If things don’t work out as expected in a short run, they jump from one business idea to another.
-Instant gratification is making many youth in Uganda perpetually impatient.
+If things don’t work out as expected in the short run, they jump from one business idea to another.
+Instant gratification is making many youths in Uganda perpetually impatient.
 It’s one of the bad behaviours that deter most of them from succeeding in their endeavours.

 However, if you become obsessed with the results you want, you forget the process that will get you there.
 That’s where the problem is with most youth.
 When you become too focused on the results you want to achieve, you can easily program yourself into a negative mindset.